ukinimod/docker-fundamentals/challenge1/step2.md

-Find the name of a Debian docker image in Docker Hub
+Find the name of the official Debian image in Docker Hub

-Run a container with Debian distribution (Hint: docker run)
+Run a container with this image (Hint: docker run)

-Verify inside the container that you are in a Debian environment (Hint: /etc/os-release)
+Verify inside the container that you are in a Debian environment (Hint: cat /etc/os-release) and copy the content of that file to /root/debian-os-release.txt

 Exit the container

-Check if the container still exists (Hint: docker ps)